 Being credible: To be a good salesperson requires confidence.
 Looking your customer in the eye helps you look confident while you talk to them and create credibility.
 One salesperson could fail at closing and then another salesperson could take that same customer and make the deal all because they were more confident and believable.
 Of course, if you don’t know the answer to something, be honest with the customer and find out what it is.
 If you give an incorrect answer and the customer knows the right answer, you’ll lose credibility every time.
 Being credible is one of the best qualities a salesperson can have.

 Adding value: Today, the Internet has made vehicles seem like a commodity, which is why it’s important to add value to your sale.
 The salesperson has an important job in adding that value.
-The dealership needs to create value too, but most dealers offer similar amenities.
+The dealership needs to create value too, but most independent dealers offer similar amenities.
 If a salesperson or a service writer creates a positive relationship with a customer, trust will form and carry over to a trust for the dealership.